 Though most of the poor are physically or mentally unable to work, many work more than one job.
 The problem is that 10 hours here and 20 hours there at minimum wage will not lift a family from poverty.
 Leading to one of the reasons families fall into poverty – lack of healthcare coverage

-At greater levels today, middle class families slip into poverty due to a major health incident and the lack of health coverage.
-In addition, as mentioned in the Time article, if you don’t have a permanent address, phone, transportation and computer it can be difficult to get and keep a job.
+At greater levels today, middle class families slip into poverty due to a major health incident and the lack of health coverage, or when a middle class family is caring for an elderly or disabled family member.
+In addition, as mentioned in the Time article, the unhoused – if you don’t have a permanent address, phone, transportation and computer it can be difficult to get and keep a job.

 3. People with mental illness can’t work

-On the contrary, of those with a diagnosable mental disorder, only a fraction have disorders that are difficult to treat/linked and most often associated with inability to work.
-Most forms of mental illness respond to a combination of talk therapy and medication.
+On the contrary, of those with a diagnosable mental disorder only a fraction have disorders make it impossible to work.
+Most can be treated or mitigated with therapy or medication.
+Only serious & persistent mental illnesses such as schizophrenia, sociopathy, untreated Bipolar disorder might be associated with inability to work.
+Diagnosable conditions such as anxiety, depression and other maladaptive behaviors respond to a combination of talk therapy and medication.
 But here’s the catch, employees typically need insurance to gain access to these treatment options.

 4. Poor people lack a work ethic